 2. If you need a faster thaw time, place vacuum sealed bag in cold water until thawed.

-3. We suggest you try "wet aging" or a marinade for leaner cuts (New York Strip, Flank, Sirloin, etc.) in the refrigerator to add flavor and enhance moisture content.
-Chef Lara Lyn suggests orange juice and olive oil with your favorite herbs for a tasty marinade!
+3. We suggest "wet aging" in the refrigerator in sealed vacuum package for 7-10 days.
+For leaner cuts (New York Strip, Flank, Sirloin, etc.), marinade in the refrigerator to add flavor and enhance moisture content.
+We suggest orange juice and olive oil with your favorite herbs for a tasty marinade!

 4. Always bring meat to room temperature before cooking.
-Chef Lara Lyn suggests allowing meat to drain any additional blood while waiting on meat to reach room temp.
+We suggest allowing meat to drain any additional blood while waiting on meat to reach room temp.
 (We place ours on clean paper towels in a clean tray while waiting)

 5. REMEMBER: Grassfed meat will cook about 30% faster than grain fed beef.
-Chef Lara Lyn suggests investing in a good meat thermometer to keep track of your temperature.
+We suggest investing in a good meat thermometer to keep track of your temperature.
 Also, drop your traditional cooking temperature by 20-30 degrees.

 6. Grassfed beef is most ideal when served medium rare.
 Should you prefer more well-done meat, consider cooking at lower temps in a sauce.
 A slow cooker or crock pot is ideal for this method.